japila-books/apache-spark-internals/docs/storage/BlockManager.md

 *Cached blocks* are blocks with non-zero sum of memory and disk sizes.

-TIP: Use xref:webui:index.adoc[Web UI], esp. xref:webui:spark-webui-storage.adoc[Storage] and xref:webui:spark-webui-executors.adoc[Executors] tabs, to monitor the memory used.
+TIP: Use webui:index.md[Web UI], esp. webui:spark-webui-storage.md[Storage] and webui:spark-webui-executors.md[Executors] tabs, to monitor the memory used.

-TIP: Use xref:tools:spark-submit.adoc[spark-submit]'s command-line options, i.e. xref:tools:spark-submit.adoc#driver-memory[--driver-memory] for the driver and xref:tools:spark-submit.adoc#executor-memory[--executor-memory] for executors or their equivalents as Spark properties, i.e. xref:tools:spark-submit.adoc#spark.executor.memory[spark.executor.memory] and xref:tools:spark-submit.adoc#spark_driver_memory[spark.driver.memory], to control the memory for storage memory.
+TIP: Use tools:spark-submit.md[spark-submit]'s command-line options, i.e. tools:spark-submit.md#driver-memory[--driver-memory] for the driver and tools:spark-submit.md#executor-memory[--executor-memory] for executors or their equivalents as Spark properties, i.e. tools:spark-submit.md#spark.executor.memory[spark.executor.memory] and tools:spark-submit.md#spark_driver_memory[spark.driver.memory], to control the memory for storage memory.

-When <<externalShuffleServiceEnabled, External Shuffle Service is enabled>>, BlockManager uses xref:storage:ExternalShuffleClient.adoc[ExternalShuffleClient] to read other executors' shuffle files.
+When <<externalShuffleServiceEnabled, External Shuffle Service is enabled>>, BlockManager uses storage:ExternalShuffleClient.md[ExternalShuffleClient] to read other executors' shuffle files.

 == [[creating-instance]] Creating Instance